-Core Course Requirements 22 PA 387G, Nature of the International System (fall semesters only) 3 PA 397G, Analytical Methods for GPS (fall semesters only) 3 PA 393G, Microeconomics (fall semesters only) 3 PA 383G, Policy Making in a Global Age (spring semesters only) 3 PA 393H, International Economics 3 PA 682GA and PA 682GB, Policy Research Project (PRP) (two-semester class) 6 PA 195G, Crisis Simulation (spring semesters only, offered every two years) 1
+Core Course Requirements 22 PA 387G, Nature of the International System (fall semesters only) 3 PA 397G, Analytical Methods for GPS 3 PA 393G, Microeconomics 3 PA 383G, Policy Making in a Global Age (spring semesters only) 3 PA 393H, International Economics 3 PA 682GA and PA 682GB, Policy Research Project (PRP) (two-semester class) 6 PA 195G , Crisis Simulation (spring semesters only, offered every two years) 1

-^{}Some other courses with international economics content may also be used to satisfy this requirement.
-The list of such courses is established by the MGPS GSC: see your Graduate Advisor for details.
+\Some other courses with international economics content may also be used to satisfy this requirement.
+The list of such courses is established by the MGPS GSC: see the MGPS Graduate Advisor for details.